david-marconis/blackout/README.md

 # Blackout
-A small program for blacking out your screen
+A small program for blacking (or whiting) out your screen.